2024 National Day Trip to Vladivostok

 Started heading to Dongning port around four A.M.
 The driver dropped me in front of a store, telling me that’s the place where I can buy a ticket.
 There were more people came to here.
 Truth is, the door still remained closed even after 6 A.M.
 We found that we could directly to the entrance of the departure hall by going around the left side of the building without having to go through the store.
 I met a buddy (I’ll just call him “Buddy” in the following paragraphs since I actually do not know his name.) studying history at a university in Tianjing, and girls studying for master’s degrees at Heilongjiang University.

-Got on the bus which dropped us at the Russian port.
+Got on the bus which dropped us at the customs.
 I was in a queue waiting for passport and visa checks by a short-haired lady.
 It was also women working when we entered the security check room.
 One of them said to the lady before me, “包立起来,姑娘。” (“Stand up your bag, girl.”).

 Took a snap on the bus then we arrived at Ussuriysk.
 Buddy, an aunt and a grandma from Harbin, and I, we shared a cab together.
 The Russian driver asked, “Владивосток?”, me and Buddy answered “Yeah.” at the same time, then we both reacted immidiately, “Da!”.
 The aunt asked us wanting to know if we both speak Russian.
 I said “不会啊不会啊” (“bu hui a bu hui a”, meaning “No no, we do not.”) and noticed the driver took a glance at me, through the rearview mirror.
 I recalled “hui” is a dirty word in their language.
 The driver actually can speak some English, told us that August is the best time to visit here.
 We explained that today October first is our National Day, we have a week off from the work to go somewhere else.